-In general, if you withdraw money from an IRA or eligible retirement plan before you reach age 59½, you must pay a 10% early withdrawal tax.
-This is in addition to any tax you may owe on the income from the withdrawal.
+In general, if you withdraw money from an IRA or eligible retirement plan before you reach age 59½, you must pay a 10% early withdrawal tax in addition to any tax on the income from the withdrawal.

 - Is diagnosed (or whose spouse or dependent is diagnosed) with COVID-19 after taking a test approved by the Centers for Disease Control and Prevention (including a test authorized under the Federal Food, Drug, and Cosmetic Act); or

 - Experiences adverse financial consequences as a result of certain events.
 To qualify under this test, the individual (or his or her spouse or member of his or her household sharing his or her principal residence) must:

 - Be quarantined, furloughed, laid off, or have work hours reduced due to COVID-19;

 - Be unable to work due to a lack of childcare related to COVID-19;

 - Experience a business that he or she owns or operates close or have reduced hours due to the effects of COVID-19;